isomerpages/mti-cap/index.md

   - infobar:
       title: Share Your Feedback
-      description: Provide details about cases of unjustified price increases of essentials using the GST increase as an excuse, for the CAP’s review.
+      description: Provide details about cases of unjustified price increases of essentials using the GST increase as an excuse, for CAP’s review.
       button: Feedback Form
       url: /permalink
   - infobar: